How to buy the best stairlift

-If you still have a fair degree of mobility and do not experience pain when climbing the stairs, it may be best to wait before getting a stairlift – in some cases, people’s joints degenerate faster if they're not used regularly.
+If you still have a fair degree of mobility and don't experience pain when climbing the stairs, it may be best to wait before getting a stairlift – in some cases, people’s joints degenerate faster if they're not used regularly.

-To use a stairlift, you normally need to have a certain degree of mobility to enable you to get on and off the seat.
+To use a stairlift, you'll normally need to have enough mobility to be able to get on and off the seat yourself.

-You also need to have enough dexterity to be able to use the controls and the footrest, although there are workarounds such as a joystick or toggle for someone who can't hold down a control button or an automatic footrest.
+You'll also need to have enough dexterity to be able to use the controls and the footrest.
+There are some workarounds, though, such as a joystick or toggle for someone who can't hold down a control button or an automatic footrest.

 Most stairlifts have maximum weight capacities, which normally range from 20 to 30 stone.

-If you weigh more than a certain amount, you might be limited in your choice, or may not be able to get a stairlift at all.
+If you weigh more than 20 stone, you might be limited in your choice or unable to find a stairlift to suit your home.

-- Acorn - straight stairlifts suit people of up to 20 stone, and curved machines up to 25 stone.
+- Acorn Straight stairlifts can accommodate people of up to 20 stone, and curved machines up to 25 stone.

-- Handicare - can accommodate people weighing up to 30 stone.
+- Handicare Straight stairlifts can accommodate people weighing up to 31.5 stone, curved stairlifts up to 21.5 stone.

-- Stannah - straight stairlifts can accommodate people of up to around 21 stone, and curved stairlifts up to 25 stone.
+- Stannah Straight stairlifts can accommodate people of up to around 21.5 stone, and curved stairlifts up to 25 stone.

 Your future health

-For example, if you have a worsening condition, is it better to spend the money on a solution that will future-proof your home, such as a downstairs bedroom?
+For example, if you have a worsening condition, you might decide the money is better spend on a solution that will mean you can stay at home even longer, such as adapting a downstairs bedroom and bathroom.

-Again, an OT can help you decide whether a stairlift is a suitable longer-term option or not.
+Again, an OT will be able to help you decide whether a stairlift is a suitable longer-term option for your needs.

 Home restrictions on stairlift suitability

-Although most staircases can be fitted with a stairlift, occasionally it's not possible due to the narrow width of the staircase.
+Although most staircases can be fitted with a stairlift, occasionally it's not possible if the staircase is particularly narrow.

-In such cases, it may be better to consider rearranging your house so that you spend most of your time on one floor.
+In such cases, you may need to consider rearranging your house so that you spend most of your time on the ground floor.

-Stairlifts are slow to use, too, so you'll need well-positioned smoke alarms and a thought-out escape plan, in case of a fire.
+Because stairlifts are slow to use, you'll need well-positioned smoke alarms and a thought-out escape plan, to make sure you know how to safely exit your home in case of a fire.

 How stairlifts work